 There is nothing more confusing to pet owners than the nutrition labels on pet food, the conflicting information you see in TV advertisements, the information you get from sales people at the big box pet food stores, and the opinions and recommendations from their own Veterinarians.
 And yet, the most important decision a pet owner makes each and every day is what food to put in their beloved pets bowl.
 Our pets depend on us to make a good choice for them.

 We at Natural Pet Pantry have solved this problem by getting back to basics.
 We believe that humans are not really capable of “creating” food that is anywhere close to the healthy, fresh, and nutrient-rich food that is found in nature.
 We believe we are what we eat, and that is true for our pets too.
-Our meals for dogs and cats are made from fresh, human edible, high quality whole foods in its natural form.
+Our meals for dogs and cats are made from fresh, human edible, high quality whole foods in their natural form.

 Many pets survive on kibble and canned food but that in no way makes it an ideal diet for them.
 It just means that kibble can sometimes meet the minimal requirements to keep a pet alive.
 While the calories keep them going, there are so often all kinds of maladies that come up along the way.